xeokit/sdk/README.md

 ## Model Viewer

-The SDK provides a high-performance Browser-based viewer for viewing our model representations.

-The viewer is extensible via a pluggable renderer strategy to use different browser graphics APIs, such as WebGL or WebGPU.
-The viewer can view multiple models, and can create multiple views of our models in separate canvases, with lights, section planes, annotations etc.
+The SDK contains a high-performance Web viewer for displaying our model representations.
+Through a pluggable renderer strategy, the viewer can be extended to utilize various browser graphics APIs, including WebGL and WebGPU.
+Multiple models can be viewed simultaneously, and the viewer allows for the creation of separate canvases, featuring lights, section planes, annotations, and other elements, to display multiple views of our models.

 | Package                                                                  | Modules                                                               | Description                                          |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------|